usmonbek-umarbekovich/Chat-Server/README.md

 After you run `client.py` file and enter your credentials\
 new input field will be opened.
 You can write your message there\
-and press **Enter** keyboard.
+and press **Enter** key.
 Your message will be delivered right away.

 ### Write private messages